redecentralize/alternative-internet/README.md

 ### Freifunk
 [Freifunk](http://en.freifunk.net) is a non-commercial initiative for free decentraliced wireless mesh networks.
 Technically Freifunk firmwares are based on [OpenWRT](http://www.openwrt.net) and OLSR or B.A.T.M.A.N.

+### Friendica
+[Friendica](https://github.com/friendica/friendica) is a decentralised network which focuses on federation of social networking sites and projects into a common stream.

 ### Funkfeuer
 [Funkfeuer](http://funkfeuer.at/) is, just like Freifunk, a non commercial initiative for free wireless mesh networks.
 Funkfeuer is based in Austria and uses [OpenWRT](http://www.openwrt.net) as the firmware for the Routers.